 Chateau Carignan also produces a high end cuvee, Chateau Carignan Prima which is sold as a Premieres Cotes de Bordeaux.
 Chateau Carignan Prima is a Merlot dominated wine that always comes from a specific 12 hectare parcel of the estates oldest Merlot vines.
 The wine is aged in 100% new, French oak barrels for 18 months.

-Serving and Decanting Chateau Carignan with Wine, Food, Pairing Tips
+Serving Chateau Carignan with Wine, Food, Pairing Tips

 Chateau Carignan also makes a dry white Bordeaux wine from a blend of 50% Sauvignon Blanc and 50% Semillon.
 There is a second wine, L’Orangerie de Carignan.
 On average, the production of Chateau Carignan is about 32,500 cases of wine per year.